IQTLabs/GitGeo/README.md

 -  Investigate over time commit analysis visualization
 -  Investigate multi-token capability, i.e. storing multiple tokens to increase API usage per hour.
 -  Investigate People Data Labs API and Diffbot API to enrich data on users, especially ones without location.
+- Investigate diff to tweet capability.
+Reveal major contributor changes in critical projects to an open feed.
+- Investigate switching ownership data.
+Would be interesting to alert users to this.
+- Investigate by user capability.
+Determine all repo's a user has contributed to.
+Do a quick git blame for a user.

 ## Potential Research Questions